 This can greatly impact your company's ability to collect payment.
 Customers who do not receive their invoices may not pay their invoices on time, and customers who do not receive notifications regarding their expiring credit cannot provide updated card information.

-Configure Advanced SMTP server in Zuora
+Configure Advanced SMTP server

 The Advanced SMTP solution in Zuora is a no-cost option to sending email securely, globally, and at scale.
 Powered by Amazon’s Simple Email Service (SES) that has pre-integrated with Zuora, the Advanced SMTP server is a great solution requiring no partnership or integration work from your side.